somayehpakdel/Python_Projects/password_generator/README.md

 This project provides a set of classes for generating different types of passwords, including numeric PIN codes, random alphanumeric passwords, and memorable passwords composed of words.
 It also includes functionality to calculate the entropy of generated passwords, which can be useful for assessing their strength.

-his repository also contains unit tests for various password generation classes implemented in the `src.main_oop` module.
+This repository also contains unit tests for various password generation classes implemented in the `src.main_oop` module.
 The tests are designed to validate the functionality of different password generators, including PIN codes, random passwords, and memorable passwords.
 The tests also include checks for password entropy calculations.

 ## Table of Contents